 Rules for a Safe Weekend

 In keeping with the rules and regulations of our host site, no blades of any kind can be brought into Greynolds Park.
 We also regret that there will be no skyclad option.
 We request that our Tides Family respect our sacred ritual area and refrain from smoking anywhere near the Circle or the workshops.
-All buildings at Greynolds, including the cabins, are non-smoking areas.
+All buildings at Greynolds, including the cabins and cabin porches, are non-smoking areas.
 Smoking is allowed in the parking lot only.